wayanlw/macdots/README.md

   - Shift+Command+o > Documents
   - Shift+Command+p > show file preview on the right side
   - Other
-- in multi-column view, change column width whilst holding `OPTION` to resize all columns equally
+- In multi-column view, change column width whilst holding `OPTION` to resize all columns equally

 ## Other Tips

 - Drag windows under the current windows while holding the `COMMAND` key > then the below window will not come to the top.
 It will move behind the active window
 - Show a custom message on the lock screen. eg. Have your mobile number or email in here.
 So if you left your mac somewhere and if a good samaritan finds it, they can inform you.
-  - preferences > security and privacy > (unlock admin) > set lock message
+  - Preferences > security and privacy > (unlock admin) > set lock message
 - Cancel Dialog boxes with `COMMAND + PERIOD`
 - Use "Photo Booth" to check how you look before zoom meetings.
 Alternative is [handmirror](https://handmirror.app/)
 - Printing